PatrickDeelen/eqtlgen-web-site/eQTLGen-interaction-cookbook.md

 ## Pipeline overview

+The chapters below describe in more details what the individuals steps of the pipeline do.
+This is information is not needed to run the pipeline.

 ### NormalizeExpression
 First the data needs to be normalized in a different way then currently done for eQTLgen phase 2.